 Liaise with tutorial managers, mentors and SENCO to identify students needing guidance.

-Provide impartial information, advice and guidance to individuals and to groups of students in relation to all aspects of their progression planning.
+rovide impartial information, advice and guidance to individuals and to groups of students in relation to all aspects of their progression planning.

 Interview students either one to one or in small groups, recording interviews and advice given on student action plan.
 Plan mock interviews,